Teen Robbed And Shot During Meeting To Buy Car In Fairfield

 “Even though there wasn’t a lot to share, it was still nice to hear what it was like from somebody that had their last moments with him,” said Mike.

-Lopretta’s family said his friends are planning a vigil in his honor at First Street Park in Venetia.
+Lopretta’s family said his friends are planning a vigil in his honor at First Street Park in Benicia.

-Police are not releasing any further information.MORE NEWS: Deputies In Placer County Catch 3 Burglars In The Act
+Police are not releasing any further information.MORE NEWS: Man, 21, Shot Dead In Stockton

 The Fairfield Police Department reminds residents they offer a Safe Exchange Zone for residents to make online purchases and exchange transactions in a monitored area.
 The Safe Exchange Zone is in the parking adjacent to the Police Station on Kentucky and Jackson.
 There are two designated parking spaces under 24-hour surveillance.